cjohansen/replicant/README.md

 the corresponding DOM element, even when it changes positions, etc. If you have CSS transitions on an element, you very likely want to give it a key.

+<a id="data-transitions"></a>
-## Mounting styles/classes/attributes
+## Data-driven transitions

-Sometimes it's nice when elements smoothly transition into being.
-Replicant enables this by supporting overrides for inline styles, classes, and indeed any attribute during the initial mount.
+Sometimes it's nice when elements smoothly transition into and/or out of being.
+Replicant enables this by supporting overrides for inline styles, classes, and indeed any attribute during mount and/or unmount.

+### Mounting styles/classes/attributes

 ```clj
 [:h1 {:style {:transition "left 0.25s"